BuilderinResidencyTinkerspace/MOMO-AI-Alzheimers-Companion/Weekly-Reports/Week-09.md

 Activities

-●	Set up and demonstrated MOMO's voice-based chatbot functionality
+●	Set up the completed MOMO system.

+●Demonstrated the voice-based chatbot functionality.

+●Showed the Raspberry Pi and e-Paper hardware.

-●	Presented the project's development journey and final outcome
+●Presented the development journey and final implementation.

+●Discussed the work completed during the project period.

 Outcome

-MOMO was successfully displayed, marking the completion of the week 0-9 development cycle.
+MOMO was successfully demonstrated, marking the completion of the main development cycle.